postmates/triton-python/README.md

 Attempting to checkpoint without this DB being configured will raise a `TritonCheckpointError` exception.

-The DB also needs to have a specific table created; calling the following will initialized the table:
+The DB also needs to have a specific table created; calling the following will initialized the table (this call is safe to repeat; it is a no-op if the table already exists):

     triton.checkpoint.init_db()

 Triton checkpointing also requires a unique client name, since the basic assumption is that the checkpoint DB will be shared.
 The client name is specified by the ENV variable `TRITON_CLIENT_NAME`.
+Attempting to checkpoint without this ENV variable will also raise a `TritonCheckpointError` exception.

 Once configured, checkpointing can be used simply by calling the `checkpoint`